-HPE 203 ESSENTIALS OF ATHLETIC TRAINING
+HPE 203 ESSENTIALS OF ATHLETIC TRAINING Two credit hours

 Note: Course is not applicable to the major requirements in athletic training.

 This course is designed as an overview of principles and practices in athletic training as they relate to coaching, teaching, and other areas related to knowledge and skills in exercise science.